 600,000 shops have this feature available to them, at the moment.
 Unfortunately, there are still a number of technical steps to take before having your products available in AR.

-As a merchant, you will need to download an app called 3D Warehouse.
-This is where your 3D models will stay after they have been created.
+As a Shopify merchant, you will need to download an app called 3D Warehouse which is where the 3D models of your products will stay after they have been created.
 Creating your 3D models will be the biggest challenge.

 To create a 3D model of a product, you will need to log in to your Shopify account and navigate to “Services Marketplace.”
 From here you will be able to click on “Create 3D models of your products for augmented reality” to begin this process.
 Rates for creating 3D models start at $100 and increase based on various factors.